danJecu/video-app/README.md

 A light version of Youtube.

 ## Motivation
-I build this project in order to familiarize myself with React, API and Semantic UI.
+I build this project in order to familiarize myself with:
+     - React
+     - API requests using Axios
+     - Semantic UI for styling.